How to cope with seasonal affective disorder (SAD)

-Each year, nearly half a million Americans have symptoms of SAD.
+In the U.S., nearly half a million people in the develop symptoms of SAD each year.
 Here’s what to do about it.

-While the cooler temperatures and shorter days of fall and winter mean relief from summer heat and sun, they can, for some people, bring changes in mood.
-These changes may take the form of seasonal affective disorder (SAD), a type of depression that occurs during particular seasons, then improves as the next season begins.
+The cooler temperatures and shorter days of fall and winter may provide relief from summer heat and sun.
+But for some people, the seasonal shift can trigger changes in mood.
+These changes may take the form of seasonal affective disorder (SAD), a type of depression that develops during particular seasons and may resolve as the next season begins.

 In most cases, SAD is more pronounced during these colder months, says Christina Leal-McKinley, MD, of Lakeview Regional Medical Center in Covington, Louisiana, but some people do experience SAD in the spring or summer.
-Nearly half a million Americans experience symptoms of winter-related SAD each year and 10 to 20 percent of Americans have less severe symptoms, known as the winter blues.
+In the U.S., nearly half a million people experience symptoms of winter-related SAD each year.
+Another 10 to 20 percent of U.S. adults have less severe symptoms, sometimes called the winter blues.

 While the exact cause of SAD is unknown, some people—including those who live in northern latitudes, those with a family history of SAD and those with depression or bipolar disorder—are at greater risk for SAD than others.
 Women are also more likely to have SAD than men.

-Researchers have found that light has a lot to do with this disorder: a lack of sunlight may interrupt the body’s biological clock that usually controls mood, sleep and hormone levels.
+Researchers have found that light has a lot to do with this condition: a lack of sunlight may interrupt the body’s biological clock that usually controls mood, sleep, and hormone levels.

-Another factor is that those with SAD have an abnormal functioning of serotonin, a chemical in the brain that is responsible for controlling your mood.
-These people may also make too much of the sleep hormone melatonin, which can cause them to feel sleepier more often.
+People who develop SAD may also have an abnormal functioning of serotonin, a chemical in the brain that is responsible for controlling mood.
+They may also make too much of the sleep hormone melatonin, which can contribute to excessive sleepiness.

-No matter what the cause, if left untreated, SAD can interfere with your everyday life and increase your risk of more serious health issues, like alcohol abuse.
+If left untreated, SAD can interfere with everyday life and increase the risk of other health concerns, like alcohol abuse.

 A diagnosis of SAD is made if you have depression symptoms each season for two consecutive seasons.
 Symptoms of depression include: